 Long-term burial of OC in lake sediments is the only mechanism by which lakes permanently remove carbon from the global carbon cycle, and is therefore a critical flux in our understanding of source or sink dynamics of both allochthonous and autochthonous OC (Cole et al. 2002, Tranvik et al. 2009).
 Permanent OC burial in lakes is a product of in-lake POC concentrations, POC particle sizes and associated settling rates, sediment particle size and density that affect resuspension, lake hydrodynamics that affect settling rates and resuspension, and benthic biogeochemistry (citations to be added).
-The complexity associated with modeling each of these mechanisms cannot be well represented in a single-node model; uncertainties associated with each mechanism would likely yield questionable results.
-Methods for estimating sediment accumulation rates are diverse and have commonly included functions based on lake area, particularly for studies containing a large number of lakes (Canham et al. 2004, Hanson et al. 2004).
-Some studies have used historical accumulation rates measured from sediment cores (Yang et al. 2008, Klump et al. 2009, Xu et al. 2013), sediment traps (Jonsson et al. 2001, Ramlal et al. 2003), or estimates based on changing bathymetry (Downing 2008).
+The complexity associated with modeling each of these mechanisms cannot be well represented in a simple model, and as a result, estimates of these mechanisms are common.
+Methods for estimating sediment accumulation rates are diverse and have commonly included functions based on lake area, particularly for studies containing multiple lakes (Canham et al. 2004, Hanson et al. 2004).
+Some studies have used historical accumulation rates measured from sediment cores (Yang et al. 2008, Klump et al. 2009, Heathcote & Downing 2011, Xu et al. 2013), sediment traps (Jonsson et al. 2001, Ramlal et al. 2003), or estimates based on changing bathymetry (Downing 2008).
 A challenge associated with estimating accumulation rates is the reliance on point measurements to characterize sediment accumulation rates that can vary dramatically over both space and time.
-Allochthonous and autochthonous POC that is not buried is leached to DOC or exported via surface water (Cole et al. 1984).
-Exports may serve as allochthonous inputs to other aquatic ecosystems including lakes and therefore play an important role in landscape carbon cycling (Kling et al. 2000).
+Allochthonous and autochthonous POC that is not buried is leached in the form of DOC and exported via ground/surface water (Cole et al. 1984).
+Exports represent allochthonous inputs to downstream aquatic ecosystems and therefore play an important role in landscape carbon cycling (Kling et al. 2000).

 Objective and research questions

-Our broad objective was to develop a flexible OC model for lakes that represented long-term dynamics and magnitudes of key OC fluxes.
-Here, we presented a simple dynamical mass balance model that incorporates the various OC fluxes described above and parameterized the model for 5 lakes that span a gradient of morphological characteristics.
+Our broad objective is to develop a flexible OC model for lakes that represents long-term dynamics and magnitudes of key OC fluxes, and to use that model to both reveal uncertainties in our knowledge of OC biogeochemistry as well as to compare the annual and seasonal function of contrasting lakes in regard to net hetero- or auto-trophy.
+Here, we present a simple dynamical mass balance model that incorporates the OC fluxes described above, parameterized for five lakes that span a gradient of morphological characteristics.
 We used the model to address the following questions:

-What is the relative importance of mechanisms that drive lake OC budgets and lake function as net sources or sinks?
+What is the relative importance of varying mechanisms that drive lake OC budgets and lake function as net sources or sinks?

 Under what conditions are lakes net sources or sinks of OC?

+Something like, How do autochthony and allochthony contribute to the observed patterns in lakes and lake OC budgets?

 METHODS